BIG-SA/BASH-Intro-2018/notes/1_bash.md

 Command-line tools are the mainstay of analysis for large (biological or non-biological) data sets.
 Good candidate examples for command-line analyses in bioinformatics are:

-- manual inspection of fastq, bam & sam files from NGS pipelines
+- manual inspection of FASTQ, BAM and SAM files from NGS pipelines
 - automating analyses across multiple datasets/experiments
 - manipulations of data which are repetitive or laborious to perform manually
 - job submission to HPC clusters
 - the list goes on and on....

 Today we’ll explore a few commands to help you gain a little familiarity with some important ones, and to enable you to find help when you’re working by yourself.
-We don’t expect you to remember all the commands & options from today.
+We don’t expect you to remember all the commands and options from today.
 The important thing is to become familiar with the basic syntax for commands, how to put them together, and where to look for help when you’re unsure.

 ### Why should you learn the basics
 {:.no_toc}